m-oka-system/study-guides-az305/Skills measured.md

-2023 年 8 月 7 日現在の評価されるスキル
+Skills_measured_as_of_January_22_2024

-- ID、ガバナンス、および監視ソリューションを設計する (25 から 30%)
+- Design identity, governance, and monitoring solutions (25–30%)

-- データ ストレージ ソリューションを設計する (20 から 25%)
+- Design data storage solutions (20–25%)

-- ビジネス継続性ソリューションを設計する (15 から 20%)
+- Design business continuity solutions (15–20%)

-- インフラストラクチャ ソリューションを設計する (30 から 35%)
+- Design infrastructure solutions (30–35%)

-### ID、ガバナンス、および監視ソリューションを設計する (25 から 30%)
+### Design identity, governance, and monitoring solutions (25–30%)

-#### ログと監視のためのソリューションを設計する
+#### Design solutions for logging and monitoring

-- ログ ソリューションを推奨する
+- Recommend a logging solution

-- ログをルーティングするためのソリューションを推奨する
+- Recommend a solution for routing logs

-- 監視ソリューションを推奨する
+- Recommend a monitoring solution

-#### 認証と認可のソリューションを設計する
+#### Design authentication and authorization solutions

-- 認証ソリューションを推奨する
+- Recommend an authentication solution

-- ID 管理ソリューションを推奨する
+- Recommend an identity management solution

-- Azure リソースへのアクセスを承認するためのソリューションを推奨する
+- Recommend a solution for authorizing access to Azure resources

-- シークレット、証明書、キーを管理するソリューションを推奨する
+- Recommend a solution to manage secrets, certificates, and keys

-#### 設計のガバナンス
+#### Design governance

-- 管理グループ、サブスクリプション、リソース グループの構造と、リソースのタグ付けの戦略を推奨する
+- Recommend a structure for management groups, subscriptions, and resource groups, and a strategy for resource tagging

-- コンプライアンス管理のソリューションを推奨する
+- Recommend a solution for managing compliance

-- ID ガバナンスのソリューションを推奨する
+- Recommend a solution for identity governance

-### データ ストレージ ソリューションを設計する (20 から 25%)
+### Design data storage solutions (20–25%)

-#### リレーショナル データ用にデータ ストレージ ソリューションを設計する
+#### Design data storage solutions for relational data

-- リレーショナル データを格納するためのソリューションを推奨する
+- Recommend a solution for storing relational data

-- データベース サービス レベルとコンピューティング レベルを推奨する
+- Recommend a database service tier and compute tier

-- データベースのスケーラビリティのためのソリューションを推奨する
+- Recommend a solution for database scalability

-- データ保護のソリューションを推奨する
+- Recommend a solution for data protection

-#### 半構造化および非構造化データのデータ ストレージ ソリューションを設計する
+#### Design data storage solutions for semi-structured and unstructured data

-- 半構造化データを格納するためのソリューションを推奨する
+- Recommend a solution for storing semi-structured data

-- 非構造化データを格納するためのソリューションを推奨する
+- Recommend a solution for storing unstructured data

-- 機能、パフォーマンス、コストのバランスを考慮したデータ ストレージ ソリューションを推奨する
+- Recommend a data storage solution to balance features, performance, and costs

-- 保護と持続性に対応するデータ ソリューションを推奨する
+- Recommend a data solution for protection and durability

-#### データ統合を設計する
+#### Design data integration

-- データ統合用のソリューションを推奨する
+- Recommend a solution for data integration

-- データ分析用のソリューションを推奨する
+- Recommend a solution for data analysis

-### ビジネス継続性ソリューションを設計する (15 から 20%)
+### Design business continuity solutions (15–20%)

-#### バックアップとディザスター リカバリーのソリューションを設計する
+#### Design solutions for backup and disaster recovery

-- Azure とハイブリッド ワークロード向けにリカバリの目的を満たすリカバリ ソリューションを推奨する
+- Recommend a recovery solution for Azure and hybrid workloads that meets recovery objectives

-- コンピューティングのバックアップと回復のソリューションを推奨する
+- Recommend a backup and recovery solution for compute

-- データベースのバックアップと回復のソリューションを推奨する
+- Recommend a backup and recovery solution for databases

-- 非構造化データのバックアップと回復のソリューションを推奨する
+- Recommend a backup and recovery solution for unstructured data

-#### 高可用性向けの設計
+#### Design for high availability

-- コンピューティング向けの高可用性ソリューションを推奨する
+- Recommend a high availability solution for compute

-- リレーショナル データ向けの高可用性ソリューションを推奨する
+- Recommend a high availability solution for relational data

-- 半構造化および非構造化データ向けの高可用性ソリューションを推奨する
+- Recommend a high availability solution for semi-structured and unstructured data

-### インフラストラクチャ ソリューションを設計する (30 から 35%)
+### Design infrastructure solutions (30–35%)

-#### コンピューティング ソリューションを設計する
+#### Design compute solutions

-- ワークロード要件に基づいてコンピューティング ソリューションのコンポーネントを指定する
+- Specify components of a compute solution based on workload requirements

-- 仮想マシンベースのソリューションを推奨する
+- Recommend a virtual machine-based solution

-- コンテナーベースのソリューションを推奨する
+- Recommend a container-based solution

-- サーバーレスベースのソリューションを推奨する
+- Recommend a serverless-based solution

-- バッチ処理向けのコンピューティング ソリューションを推奨する
+- Recommend a compute solution for batch processing

-#### アプリケーション アーキテクチャを設計する
+#### Design an application architecture

-- メッセージング アーキテクチャを推奨する
+- Recommend a messaging architecture

-- イベント ドリブン アーキテクチャを推奨する
+- Recommend an event-driven architecture

-- API 統合のソリューションを推奨する
+- Recommend a solution for API integration

-- アプリケーションのキャッシュ ソリューションを推奨する
+- Recommend a caching solution for applications

-- アプリケーション構成管理ソリューションを推奨する
+- Recommend an application configuration management solution

-- アプリケーション用の自動化されたデプロイ ソリューションを推奨する
+- Recommend an automated deployment solution for applications

-#### 移行を設計する
+#### Design migrations

-- Azure 向けの Microsoft クラウド導入フレームワークを利用した移行ソリューションを評価する
+- Evaluate a migration solution that leverages the Microsoft Cloud Adoption Framework for Azure

-- オンプレミスのサーバー、データ、アプリケーションの移行を評価する
+- Evaluate on-premises servers, data, and applications for migration

-- サービスとしてのインフラストラクチャ (IaaS) とサービスとしてのプラットフォーム (PaaS) にワークロードを移行するためのソリューションを推奨する
+- Recommend a solution for migrating workloads to infrastructure as a service (IaaS) and platform as a service (PaaS)

-- データベースを移行するソリューションを推奨する
+- Recommend a solution for migrating databases

-- 非構造化データを移行するソリューションを推奨する
+- Recommend a solution for migrating unstructured data

-#### ネットワーク ソリューションを設計する
+#### Design network solutions

-- Azure リソースをインターネットに接続する接続ソリューションを推奨する
+- Recommend a connectivity solution that connects Azure resources to the internet

-- Azure リソースをオンプレミス ネットワークに接続する接続ソリューションを推奨する
+- Recommend a connectivity solution that connects Azure resources to on-premises networks

-- ネットワーク パフォーマンスを最適化するソリューションを推奨する
+- Recommend a solution to optimize network performance

-- ネットワーク セキュリティを最適化するためのソリューションを推奨する
+- Recommend a solution to optimize network security

-- 負荷分散とルーティング ソリューションを推奨する
+- Recommend a load-balancing and routing solution